viamrobotics/docs/docs/tutorials/custom-base-dog.md

 If your servos aren't moving as expected or at all, try turning the whole robot off for a while to let them cool down.

-If you want to send commands directly to the dog server instead of running `my_robot_dog.py` (which may be helpful for debugging specific commands) you can do the following:
+If you want to send commands directly to the dog server instead of running `my_robot_dog.py` (which may be helpful for debugging specific commands, especially if you're adding your own functionality and need to calibrate servo speeds/positions) you can do the following:

 1. Install Netcat if it isn't already installed: